Hiker falls 500 feet to his death from ridge at Sequoia National Park, woman falls trying to save him

 Officials said when they received the emergency call, a Sequoia and Kings Canyon National Parks' helicopter was already engaged in rescuing an unconscious hiker from the Big Five Lakes area.
 The parks responded to eight separate search and rescue incidents over the holiday weekend and last week, search teams in the park rescued a Texas man who has been missing for four days on Mt.
 Whitney.

-Park officials warned they expected 2021 to be an "extraordinarily busy summer" and urged hikers to use caution.
+Park officials warned they expected this summer to be "extraordinarily busy" and urged hikers to use caution.

 "Visitors to the front country and the wilderness alike are strongly urged to prepare carefully for trips, and understand completely that you may need to be self-sufficient in the event of an emergency," the parks said in a statement.
 "There is never any guarantee that rescuers will be able to reach you quickly. "